twcook/s3model.github.io/S3MPython/docs/_sources/config.rst.txt

     rmversion: 3.1.0

 In the **[SYSTEM]** section at the bottom, do not edit anything.
+These version numbers are important for proper operation of S3MPython.

 In the **[S3MPython]** section:
 *These are all optional to edit.
 A resonable default will be used if you leave them set to default.*

     - be sure that the project path is correct

     - for the **dmlib** value enter an existing pathname if you do not want the system to use the default

     - for the **catalog** value enter an existing pathname if you do not want the system to use the default

     - for the **acsfile** value enter an existing pathname and filename if you do not want the system to use the default

-    - for the **xmldir** and **rdfdir** values enter an existing pathname if you do not want the system to use the default or enter *None* if you are using one of the repositories that we support.
+    - for the **xmldir**, **jsondir** and **rdfdir** values enter an existing pathname if you do not want the system to use the default.
+The *defaults* for these are subdirectories of your project.

+If you are using one of the repositories below it will override the filesystem storage option.

 In the **[NAMESPACES]** section:

     - Enter any project specific namespaces that you are using.
+There is one example namespace added.
+Use the format shown, one per line.
+The abbreviation *foaf* stands for `Friend of a Friend <http://xmlns.com/foaf/spec/>`_ is an example that will be used.
+If you aren't using this one then delete the line.
+See the `Solution <https://s3model.com/userguide/docs/S3Model.html#the-solution>`_ section in the User Guide for more information.

 In the **[BASEX]**, **[ALLEGROGRAPH]**, **[MARKLOGIC]**, sections: